puppyofkosh/safer-c-compiler/README.md

 - parser should maintain context and know what structs are valid
 - should be able to/have to forward declare structs and functions
 - add "null" which should be of type pointer()
+- add individual chars (should be able to have 'x' be a char)

 figure out how to link with crt's _start function safety